adobe/aem-performance-experiments/experiments/pagination/README.md

 ## What the Experiment Does Not Teach You

-This experiment tries to show the power of Pagination and the use of [Querybuilder](http://localhost:4502/libs/cq/search/content/querydebug.html?_charset_=UTF-8&query=p.limit%3D-1%0D%0Apath%3D%2Fcontent%0D%0Ap.offset%3D0%0D%0Ap.guessTotal) properties.
+This experiment tries to show the power of Pagination and the use of [Querybuilder](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/day/cq/search/QueryBuilder.html) properties.

 It does not try to teach how to:
  * create a beautiful web page
- * script perfect JS/JQuery usage
+ * script perfect JS/JQuery
- * how to optimize a search for best performance
+ * optimize a search for best performance
+ * validate field values

 ## Setup